jaco1986/shiftm/website/guides/advanced/cancellation.md

 ---
 last_modified_on: "2020-04-06"
 $schema: "/.meta/.schemas/guides.json"
-title: Custom Aggregations with Lua
+title: Dealing with cancellations
-description: Write a custom transform for aggregating log events into metrics using Lua scripting
+description: Everything you need to know about cancelations and policies.
 author_github: https://github.com/a-rodin
-tags: ["type: guide", "domain: transforms", "transform: lua"]
+tags: ["type: guide", "domain: booking", "transform: lua"]
 ---

 While Vector's built-in [transforms][docs.reference.transforms] are fast, sometimes they are not expressive